 Related to attendance: Punishing your student by grounding them from coming to rehearsal or performances punishes every member of the band by not having them there.
 Please find different, more individual ways of disciplining your child that doesn’t impact every member of the band.

 Absences: Unexcused absences are never a good idea as they will lower your student’s grade and can result in the loss of a spot in the marching band field show.
-If your student must miss a rehearsal, please fill out an absence excuse form (found on Charms under marching band documents) and have your student turn it in to a drum major at least two weeks in advance so that the absence can be excused.
-If you run into an emergency where two weeks’ notice cannot be given, please have your student (or yourself) talk to a staff member or Mr. Mangelson as soon as possible.
+If your student must miss a rehearsal, please fill out an absence excuse form (found on the marching band page of our website) and have your student turn it in to a drum major at least two weeks in advance so that the absence can be excused.
+If you run into an emergency where two weeks notice cannot be given, please have your student (or yourself) talk to a staff member or Mr. Mangelson as soon as possible.
 Please remember, each student is only allowed three excused absences during the fall season.

 Fundraisers: No one loves fundraising, but it is a vital part of our program.
 Please make every effort to get involved with fundraisers and expect that your student will do their share to help the band.
 All of the students benefit from fundraisers, so it only makes sense that all of the students help raise the funds.
 Fundraisers help pay for food at competitions, purchase needed equipment, and help to offset additional costs of running the band and its activities.
 Some fundraisers allow students the opportunity to raise their own funds while others benefit the band as a whole.